splunk/addonfactory-ucc-generator/docs/quickstart.md

 > If both globalConfig.json and globalConfig.yaml files are present, then the globalConfig.json file will take precedence.

-An example of creating a basic add-on from scratch can be found [here](example.md).

 The JSON schema for the `globalConfig` file can be found [here](https://github.com/splunk/addonfactory-ucc-base-ui/blob/main/src/main/webapp/schema/schema.json).